Bias in Local Spin Measurements from Deformed Symmetries

 Thus the deformed Bell state $\ket{\psi_q} $ carries total spin $j=0$ and realizes the trivial representation of $U_q(\mathfrak{su}(2))$.

-This result illustrates a general feature of quantum group deformations: while the local action on a single spin-$\tfrac12$ system is undeformed, the coproduct modifies the structure of the action on tensor product representations.
+This result illustrates a general feature of quantum group deformations: while the local action on a single spin-$\tfrac12$ system is undeformed, the coproduct modifies the structure of the action on tensor product representations (see \cite{Borowiec:2009vb,Arzano:2021scz} for a deformation of the Poincaré algebra with similar features i.e. undeformed commutators and non-trivial coproducts).
 In particular, the singlet state persists as an invariant vector, but its explicit form acquires a $q$-dependent deformation, whereas the naive antisymmetric combination is invariant only in the undeformed limit $q\rightarrow1$.